ljonesdesign/INLS161-2021-spring/docs/10a-document-sectioning.md

 ## Task 3.13 Section Breaks

-Insert appropriate section breaks so that each separate element of the work (preface, chapters, endnotes, if any) starts on new page.
+Insert appropriate **section breaks** so that each separate element of the work (preface, chapters, endnotes, if any) starts on new page.
 (Use your document map and your keyboard shortcuts to speed the process).

+**DON'T USE PAGE BREAKS!
+Your headers have to change at each chapter.
+If you use page breaks, you will go in an endless loop trying to get it to work.**

 [Video Tutorial for help on inserting Section Breaks; Life of the Bee (3:35 minutes)](https://ils.unc.edu/courses/2017_fall/inls161_001/videos/markup/markup-11-sectioning.mp4)